Ryu dominates, Bellinger homers and Dodgers beat Padres 5-1

 The Padres dropped their fifth in a row, with JT Chargois striking out their final five batters to end the game.

+“We put some grinds to the at-bats, we created some first-and-third scenarios, just couldn’t deliver that big swing,” Green said.

-Dinelson Lamet (0-1) limited the Dodgers to two hits — including Max Muncy’s 21st homer — through four innings of his season debut.
+Dinelson Lamet (0-1) limited the Dodgers to two hits — including Max Muncy’s 21st homer — through four innings of his season debut and first start since 2017.

 But he found trouble in the fifth.